Skip to main content

 6. If you make a mistake, the easiest way to undo it is by pushing Z on your keyboard.
 Pushing X is the redo shortcut.

-7. Pressing P allows you download a copy of the pages as a PDF.
+7. Pressing P allows you to download a copy of the pages as a PDF.

 Bitpaper has an extensive user guide.
-We highly recommend you read their guide as there are many features Bitpaper has to offer.
+We highly recommend you read their guide, as there are many features Bitpaper has to offer.
 There is also a video which explains how to use Bitpaper there.
-It's a cool piece of software for online tutoring!

-Opening the user guide link, or clicking guide in the navigation bar will bring up the page shown above with three tabs:
+Opening the user guide link or clicking the guide in the navigation bar will bring up the page shown above with three tabs:

 • Troubleshooting contains information about fixing issues which you may come across when using Bitpaper.

-To learn more about creating and managing whiteboards through Spires, see our article
+To learn more about creating and managing whiteboards through Spires, see our article.
+(This is only applicable to Spires Applicants and Tutors)

 Did this answer your question?